5horty/tutorial-template/docs/source/backend2.rst

 **Important Security Note:**

 The current implementation stores and compares passwords as plain text.
-This is NOT secure and should only be used for a university project where simplicity is valued over security.
+This is NOT secure.
 In production, you should:

 1. Hash passwords when creating accounts using ``bcrypt.hashpw()``
 2. Store the hash in the database